RichieG78/MyFinancialTracker/project03/my-financial-tracker/README.md

 Prior to development, research was conducted into personal finance dashboards and budgeting methodologies.

 **Inspiration:**
-The core **50/30/20 framework** and the specific **interactive dashboard design** were inspired by the financial educator **Nischa** and her video guide on the topic (embedded on the Home page).
-The visual concept of separating expenses into three distinct buckets for immediate visual feedback is drawn directly from her advice.
+The core **50/30/20 framework** and the specific **interactive dashboard design** were inspired by the financial educator **Nischa** and her video guide on the topic (embedded on the Home page and link here: https://youtu.be/4sT2B2SRypo).
+The visual concept of separating expenses into three distinct buckets for immediate visual feedback and the initial design of the dashboard page is drawn directly from her google spreadsheet design and her advice.

 **Original Contributions:**
 While the dashboard follows this inspired structure, all other features are original implementations created for this project, including: